vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-databricks.md

 Queued ingestion is different.
 Queued blob will eventually be processed and retried a few times before Kusto give up on them.
 It has many advantages:

 * Reliability
-* Managing load:  We can queued petabytes of blob without overloading our cluster
+* Managing load:  we can queue petabytes of blobs without overloading our cluster
 * Maximize cluster usage:  the ingestion (once queued) is managed by Kusto as opposed to an external agent, hence it can maximize resource usage

 ## Deploying the Logic App